-William Ratliff is the late Research Fellow at the Independent Institute and a Research Fellow and former Curator of the Americas Collection at the Hoover Institution.
+William Ratliff (19372014) was a Research Fellow at the Independent Institute and a Research Fellow and Curator of the Americas Collection at the Hoover Institution.
 He received his Ph.D. in Latin American/Chinese history from the University of Washington.

 His articles appeared in the Wall Street Journal, New York Times, Chicago Tribune, Washington Post, the Los Angeles Times, International Herald Tribune, El Mercurio (Santiago), Globe and Mail (Toronto), and South China Morning Post (Hong Kong).
 He also wrote for the MSNBC "Opinion" section and contributed to the award-winning Panama hand-over section of the on-line NewsHour with Jim Lehrer.
 He was interviewed on CNN, NPR, PBS, APR, BBC, Voice of America, Radio Marti, and many other radio and TV stations around the world.